pyaf/allauthproject/README.md

 ## Features

-- Login with Facebook and Google+.
+- Login with Facebook, Google+.
 - Custom User model.

 ## How to Use